zodman/ducktest/Log.md

 I had some tweaks to the html.

 Right now, I'm only missing the Report and the Documentation.
 I will work some 2hrs to the simple dashboard.
 And make the Documentation.
+### 2020-05-25 00:47 Documentation finish!

+To be honest it is the first time who someone ask for components diagrams.
+I think because I had working on small teams.
+And it isn't necessary.